MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 ### Applying single-qubit and controlled gates

-Next, we apply the gates which comprise the operation itself.
+Next, apply the gates which comprise the operation itself.
 Q# already contains many basic quantum gates as operations in the [`Microsoft.Quantum.Intrinsic`](xref:Microsoft.Quantum.Intrinsic) namespace, and these are no exception.

 Within a Q# operation, the statements invoking callables will, of course, be run in sequential order.
 Hence, the first gate to apply is the [`H`](xref:Microsoft.Quantum.Intrinsic.H) (Hadamard) to the first qubit: